Scholarships

 Support

-UICC would like to acknowledge the support of the following organisations in supporting the 2024 Scholarships:
+UICC would like to specifically acknowledge the support of the following organisation:

 • William Rudder Memorial Trust, managed by Cancer Council Victoria, Australia